-- REMAIN SEATED WHILE UNDERWAY. - AVOID USING REAR PAD OR SUNDECK WHILE ENGINE IS RUNNING. - DO NOT USE BOARDING LADDER WHILE ENGINE IS RUNNING. - TURN OFF ENGINE AND ALL ELECTRICAL SYSTEMS WHILE REFUELING. - TURN OFF ENGINE WHEN SWIMMERS ARE NEAR BOAT.
+- REMAIN SEATED WHILE UNDERWAY. - AVOID USING REAR PAD OR SUNDECK WHILE ENGINE IS RUNNING. - DO NOT USE BOARDING LADDER WHILE ENGINE IS RUNNING. - TURN OFF ENGINE AND ALL ELECTRICAL SYSTEMS WHILE RE-FUELING. - TURN OFF ENGINE WHEN SWIMMERS ARE NEAR BOAT.

-After launching and pre-start checks and procedures have been followed, the engine can be started.
+After launching and pre-start checks and procedures have been followed, the engines can be started.
 Please refer to the propulsion unit operator's manual for additional starting procedure information.

-Start the engine with the shift control lever in the NEUTRAL position.
-Your boat is equipped with a neutral safety switch which will not allow engine to be started unless the shift control levers are in the NEUTRAL position.
+Start the engines with the shift control levers in the NEUTRAL position.
+Your boat is equipped with a neutral safety switch which will not allow engines to be started unless the shift control levers are in the NEUTRAL position.